-please click on photo to enlarge for greater detailsomeday I will learn to take really excellent photos at night. until that happens, I will be posting blurry looking night photos. so I apologize but I just had to share this with you. when I was out taking an evening stroll I looked up to see this tree bathed in light by a street lamp with the last bits of blue sky leftover from the day. it reminded me of something one would see in a maxfield parrish painting.
+Someday I will learn to take really excellent photos at night.
+Until that happens, I will be posting blurry looking night photos!
+When I was out taking an evening stroll I looked up to see this tree bathed in light by a street lamp with the last bits of blue sky leftover from the day.
+This reminded me of something one would see in a Maxfield Parrish painting.
 I was pleased that what I was seeing was actually showing up on the camera, even if it is a bit blurry.

 The contrast of olivey-green tree to cobalt blue sky is beautiful!